Math modelling major

 - Fourier series

-- Reminder of the classical theorems Dirichlet, Fejer, Plancherel Parseval
+- The classical theorems Dirichlet, Fejer, Plancherel Parseval

 - Regularity and decrease of Fourier coefficients